 Leading by example

 What future do you envision for your loved ones?
 If you want your children to take their education seriously, and maybe even pursue a postgraduate degree of their own, earning a degree yourself will prove that education is important and attainable.

 Multiple studies, including one published by University of California in 2015, show that children even as young as kindergarten-age are more successful in their classes when their parents are better educated, and if the parents believe their child is bound for higher education.
 Watching you finish readings and conducting research can inspire your children to do their own school work, and normalise education in the home.

 Before making any final decisions, explore your options—you can study a bachelor’s or master’s programme online in almost any discipline.
-Start with reading about LSBF’s Global MBA, Master in Finance and Investments, Dual Master in Finance and Investments or Dual Master in Strategic Marketing programmes.
+Start with reading about LSBF’s Global MBA, MA Finance and Investment, Dual MA and MSc Finance and Investment or Dual MA and MSc Strategic Marketing programmes.